michealfriesen/rc-files/README.md

 ### Current Setup:
 Vim with some core settings and important vundle plugins like You Complete Me and NERDTree.

-**Note:** To install the vim plugins, launch vim and run :PluginInstall
+First install vundle then run :PluginInstall

 I am also using tmux which is a nice terminal multiplexer.
 It allows for easier window managment when sshing.
 It also provides session management.